stateful/docs.runme.dev/docs/configuration/runme-gist.md

 ![Runme gist unmask](../../static/img/configuration-page/runme-gist-unmask.png)

-## Creating and Managing gist with Runme using “secret Gists.”
+## Creating and Managing gist With Runme

 GitHub Gist is a service provided by GitHub that allows users to share code snippets, notes, and other small pieces of text with others.
 With a single click, you can push your Runme Session Output to GitHub Gist from your Markdown file.
 To do this, click on “Generate Gist”.